 An "encounter" was defined as the successful detection, approach and taking of identification photographs.
 A "sighting" was the detection and observation of whales when no photographs were obtained.
 Reliable and specific accounts of whales from other vessels were termed "reports".
-Although sightings and reports were used to select areas to be searched, all identifications used in analysis were made from photographs taken during encounters.
+Although sightings and reports were used to select areas to be searched, all identifications used in analyses were made from photographs taken during encounters.

-Daily effort logs were maintained.
+Daily effort logs were maintained (Figs. 2 a-c).
 These logs permitted 1) quantification of the amount of time searching for whales versus photographing whales, 2) quantification of search effort under different weather conditions; 3) daily vessel trackline, and 4) an estimation of number of vessels/aircraft encountered in the study area.

-Vital Rates:
+Vital Rates

-calves of the year were identified by size, their mothers identified, and pod birth rates calculated.
-No dead killer whales were located during the study; mortality was assumed based on the absence of an identified animal after missing for more than one year.
-Mortality rates were calculated for resident pods only because the data base is more reliable.
+Calves of the year were identified by size, their mothers identified, and pod birth rates calculated.
+Mortality was assumed based on the absence of an identified animal from its pod for more than one year.
+Mortality rates were calculated for resident pods only because the database is more reliable (i.e., stability of social structure) than that collected on transient pods.
 Finite annual birth rates (BR) and mortality rates (MR) for each pod were calculated as follows: